Campfire Planning Sheet

 And I haven't been invited to eat

-I would not even try their porridge
+I would not even try their

 Or break their favorite seat.